-The Lifetime Achievement Award is awarded to an individual member that demonstrates high ethical standards; volunteered several years of service and contribution to the Appraisal Institute on the international, national, regional and/or chapter level; service to his or her community; and contributed to the appraisal profession.
-Recommend a minimum of 20 years of service to be eligible for this award.
+The Lifetime Achievement Award is presented to an AI professional who best demonstrates high ethical standards; contributed to the Appraisal Institute at the chapter, regional, national and/or international level(s); provided service to his or her community; and contributed to the appraisal profession.
+A minimum of 20 years of service is recommended to be eligible for this award.

 2015 President’s Award Winners